Ashalim Power Station

-Ashalim Plot C is a 30MW photovoltaic plant, commissioned in 2018, one year before the CSP plants.
+Ashalim Plot C is a 30 MW photovoltaic plant, commissioned in 2018, one year before the CSP plants.

 In 2019 EDF Renewables won a tender for another NIS 150 ($43) million PV plant at a record low price of 8.68 agorot (3 cents) per kilowatt hour.

 Reasons for building the power station

 According to a press release of the National Infrastructure Minister of Israel, the establishment has several motivations: